knxd/knxd/README.md

 This rule creates a symlink ``/dev/knx1`` which points to the console.
 The knxd configuration will use that symlink.

-On the Raspberry Pi 2 and 3 you need to disable the serial console.
+On the Raspberry Pi 2 and 3 you need to disable the kernel's serial console.
 Edit ``/boot/cmdline.txt`` and remove the ``console=ttyAMA0`` entry.
 Then reboot.

 On the Raspberry Pi 3, the serial console is on ``ttyAMA1`` by default.
-However, that is a software-driven serial port – the single hardware serial interface is used for Bluetooth on the Pi3.
+However, that is a software-driven serial port – the hardware serial interface is used for Bluetooth on the Pi3.
 Varying CPU speed causes this port to be somewhat unreliable.
-If this happens, disable Bluetooth by adding
+You should disable Bluetooth by adding

   ```
   dtoverlay=pi3-disable-bt
   ```

 to ``/boot/config.txt``, run ``systemctl disable hciuart``, and reboot.
-The TPUART module is now back on ``ttyAMA0``.
+The console and the TPUART module is now back on ``ttyAMA0``.

 ## Migrating to 0.14